Why Bag Grain?

 Grain bagging has been in practice for many years.
 It originated in South America, but Loftness adapted the grain bag loading and unloading equipment for North American farmers, utilizing North American standards in design and components.
 The equipment is easy to use with many training resources available for beginners.

-The actual grain bags are made from polyethylene and commonly available with 10- or 12-foot diameters in lengths up to 500 feet.
+The actual grain bags are made from polyethylene and are commonly available with 10- or 12-foot diameters in lengths up to 500 feet.
 These specialized bags are generally three-layer UV protected with an 18-month warranty.
 They work great for storing corn, soybeans, sorghum, wheat, sunflower, millet, oats, rice, barley and other grains.
 It’s also a suitable solution for storing some types of pelleted materials such as alfalfa pellets, ground corn or urea.
 The grain bags create a sealed environment, so grain quality is maintained until it is removed.

 Today, North American farmers can bag grain with confidence, knowing that the products are supported by local dealerships, backed by factory-trained technicians and local sales representatives.
 And there are many reasons why farmers choose to bag grain.
 For example, it can: